What We Do

 Kona adapted to her blindness and enjoyed another 5 years before leaving this earth in July 2016.

-Stella, a Dogue de Bordeaux was also part of the inspiration for the Animal Wellness Center.
+Stella, a Dogue de Bordeaux was the inspiration for the Animal Wellness Center.
 She enriched the life of co-founder Lourdes Biancardi for 7 years.

 Unfortunately, as happens to many pets, Stella became ill and had to have Tibial-plateau-leveling osteotomy (TPLO) surgery.
 Shortly after she was diagnosed with bone cancer.